roneysco/TopX/README.md

 In this folder you have all the files that we used to run the approach.
 Please see that here we use a SQL database file with the reviews and the same resources (Sentilex for sentiment analysis and Mac_Morpho as POS tagger).

 Feel free to make any adjustment that you want!
+Any further information, please, contact me!

 Have fun!
 Thank you so much!